jasonrowsell/oystercard/README.md

 ### Brief

-Transport for London, the body responsible for tube transport, has a plan: they want to build a system for TFL's Oystercard payment network. [user stories.](user_stories.md)
+Transport for London, the body responsible for tube transport, has a plan: they want to build a system for TFL's Oystercard payment network.

 ### User Stories